riledigital/RESonator/README.md

 RESonator is a tool for preparing course data for input to the FEMA RES system.

-RESOnator takes in three CSV files:
+RESonator takes in three CSV files:
 - Data representing student registration from the LMS system
 - Data representing student evaluations
 - A hand-prepared file representing metadata on the course, instructor, and test averages.

 # Developer Information

+## Major issues

+### DOCTYPE cannot be inserted through ElementTree

+Seems like the DOCTYPE must be inserted by hand after the XML declaration?

+` <!DOCTYPE Manifest SYSTEM "submission.dtd"> `

 Notes: This script uses Python 3.7, [see lang references ](https://docs.python.org/3/) This Python script reads in a data file and outputs it to a XML file